vegaprotocol/specs/protocol/0061-REWP-simple_pos_rewards_sweetwater.md

 ### Other network parameters:
 - `delegator_share`: propotion of the validator reward that goes to the delegators.
 The initial value is 0.883.
 This is a network parameter that can be changed through a governance vote.
 Valid values are in the range 0 to 1 (inclusive) i.e. `0 <= delegator_share <= 1`.
 Full name: `reward.staking.delegation.delegatorShare`.
 - `min_own_stake`: the minimum number of staking and governance asset (VEGA) that a validator needs to self-delegate to be eligible for rewards.
 Full name: `reward.staking.delegation.minimumValidatorStake`.
 Can be set to any number greater than or equal `0`.
 Default `3000`.
-- `reward.staking.delegation.payoutDelay` - the time betweeen the end of epoch (when the rewards are calculated)
+- `reward.staking.delegation.payoutDelay` - the time between the end of epoch (when the rewards are calculated)
 - `reward.staking.delegation.payoutFraction` - the fraction of a reward pool / infrastructure fee pool (in any asset) that is to be used for rewards for a single epoch.
-- `reward.staking.delegation.maxPayoutPerParticipant` - the maximum (applies only to on-chain tresaury rewards in the form of thestaking and governance asset) that each participant may receive as a payout from single epoch.
+- `reward.staking.delegation.maxPayoutPerParticipant` - the maximum (applies only to on-chain treasury rewards in the form of the staking and governance asset) that each participant may receive as a payout from single epoch.
-- `reward.staking.delegation.maxPayoutPerEpoch` - the maximum (applies only to on-chain tresaury rewards in the form of thestaking and governance asset) that may be paid out for a given epoch.
+- `reward.staking.delegation.maxPayoutPerEpoch` - the maximum (applies only to on-chain treasury rewards in the form of the staking and governance asset) that may be paid out for a given epoch.

 **Note**: changes of any network parameters affecting these calculations will take an immediate effect (they aren't delayed until next epoch).

 # Calculation
 This applies to the on-chain-treasury for each asset as well as network infrastructure fee pool for each asset.

-At the end of an [epoch](./0050-epochs.md), payments are calculated.
+At the end of an [epoch](./0050-EPOC-epochs.md), payments are calculated.
 First we determine the amount to pay out during that epoch:
 1. multiply the amount in the reward pool by `reward.staking.delegation.payoutFraction`; this is the amount going into next step, call it `stakingRewardAmtForEpoch`.
 1. If the reward pool in question is the on-chain treasury for the staking and governance asset then `stakingRewardAmtForEpoch` is updated to `min(stakingRewardAmtForEpoch, reward.staking.delegation.maxPayoutPerEpoch)`.